arielhr1987/leira-letter-avatar/README.txt

 1. Upload the plugin files to the `/wp-content/plugins/leira-letter-avatar` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Use the Settings->Plugin Name screen to configure the plugin
+3. Use the Settings->Letter Avatar screen to configure the plugin
 4. Happy coding :)

 == Frequently Asked Questions ==